ykozakai/datasciencecoursera/README.md

 # datasciencecoursera
-This is a JH course rep.
+This is a JH course repo.